CentreForDigitalHumanities/I-analyzer/README.md

 SQL_DATABASE=ianalyzer
 SQL_PASSWORD=topsecret
 ES_HOST=elasticsearch
+CELERY_BROKER=redis://redis
 ```
 3. Run `docker-compose up` from the directory of this README.
 This will pull images from the Docker registry and start containers based on these images.
 This will take a while to set up the first time.
 To stop, hit `ctrl-c`, run `docker-compose down` in another terminal, or use the Docker Desktop dashboard.
 4. If you need to reinstall libraries via pip or yarn, use `docker-compose up --build`.

+Note: you can also call the .env file .myenv and specify this during startup:
+`docker-compose --env-file .myenv up`

 ## Adding corpora